Some software - to be extended.

 The Shuttle data, (SRTM) has at least ten times the resolution of GTOPO30.
 The version used here is the 3 arc second data (~90m in Europe).
 It is available here and for this utility, only the .HGT files are needed.
 Here are some local files for Southern UK.
 This site has loads of very useful tiles.

-When you unzip this utility you will notice several data files - these need to be in the same directory as the program.
-On a first run, it will probably ask you where the files are.
-Just select any one of the HGT files and it will be OK.
+When you unzip the utility you will notice several data files - these need to be in the same directory as the program.
+On a first run, it will probably ask you where the terrain data files are.
+Just select any one of the SRTM or ASTER files and it will be OK.
 If you then save the input data it should find it on subsequent runs.

 Features:

-I have developed the program to do other things which may be of interest; Specifically predictions of path loss.
-Beware though that this is still very much beta.
+I have developed the program to do other things which may be of interest; Specifically predictions of path loss and coverage from a site.

 Path Loss Prediction